Francis515/ImgCut/README.md

 ### Instructions

+* Another version for GrabLabel which outputs objects but not labels.
 * For multi-object cut, click Finish after cutting each one.
 * files in "bin" is for direct use.